China asks Interpol to arrest businessman for illegal fundraising - Xinhua

 Liao, 58, is the chairman of Zhengling Group, a private auto and machine manufacturer based in China's southwest Guangxi Zhuang Autonomous Region.
 Liao was once listed among the wealthiest individuals in China by Hurun's Rich List.

-Chinese authorities have also asked the international police organisation to arrest Liao's wife, Xinhua reported.
+Chinese authorities have also asked the international police organization to arrest Liao's wife, Xinhua reported.

 Liao is the latest example of a Chinese businessman being sought by police for illegal fundraising.
 Private fundraising, which includes gathering deposits and selling loans outside the formal banking sector, is common but illegal in China as it escapes regulation.